-SLAP inmates are supervised by armed corrections officers at all times and are never left at job sites without supervision.
+SLAP participants are supervised by armed Officers at all times and are never left at jobs sites without supervision.

 Work that cannot be done by SLAP participants:

-SLAP does not work at private companies, personal homes or areas that are deemed unsafe by corrections personnel.
+SLAP does not work at private companies, personal homes or areas that are deemed unsafe by Sheriff's Office personnel.

 SLAP participants are not allowed to operate power tools such as chain saws and riding lawnmowers.

 Participants are not allowed to climb ladders that are over 10 feet off the ground.